hussius/deeplearning-biology/README.md

 This approach models single-cell gene expression data directly from counts without initial normalization, and performs clustering in the latent space.
 Since it is based on a variational autoencoder, it can also be used to generate synthetic single-cell data by sampling from the latent distribution.

+**Knowledge-primed neural networks enable biologically interpretable deep learning on single-cell sequencing data** [[code](https://github.com/epigen/KPNN)][[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/07/794503.full.pdf)]

+From the abstract: "Deep learning has emerged as a powerful methodology for predicting a variety of complex biological phenomena.
+However, its utility for biological discovery has so far been limited, given that generic deep neural networks provide little insight into the biological mechanisms that underlie a successful prediction.
+Here we demonstrate deep learning on biological networks, where every node has a molecular equivalent (such as a protein or gene) and every edge has a mechanistic interpretation (e.g., a regulatory interaction along a signaling pathway).
+With knowledge-primed neural networks (KPNNs), we exploit the ability of deep learning algorithms to assign meaningful weights to multi-layered networks for interpretable deep learning."

 ### Population genetics <a name='genomics_pop'></a>